By Aryeh Leonard Shcherbakov

 How many survived?

 Not many.
 It is estimated that out of some 230,000 Jews living in Lithuania before the war (including refugees from Poland who came in 1939), four to five percent survived.
-Including those who fell in battle, we have counted about 100 from Keidan – about 3.8 percent, a bit less than the rate for all Lithuanian Jews.
+Including those who fell in battle, we have counted about 100 from Keidan – about 3.8 percent, a bit less than the average for all Lithuanian Jews.

 What happened after the war?

 After the war, nearly all the survivors returned to Lithuania, but few came to Kėdainiai, and those who did left within a year or two.
 They could not remain in a town empty of Jews, where everything reminded them of their murdered families.
 It was also not safe.
 Lithuanian partisans, who continued to fight the Soviets from the forests, posed a threat to Jews living in the province.
 (An estimated 400 to 500 partisans were active in the Kėdainiai district alone.)
 Even traveling on country roads in post-war Lithuania could be dangerous for Jews.
-The Gel family survived the war and returned to Kėdainiai, but the head of the family, Israel Gel, was killed there in May 1945.
+The Gel family survived the war and returned to Kėdainiai, but the head of the family, Israel Gel, and his wife Chasya, were killed there in May 1945.
 His may have been the last burial in Keidan’s old Jewish cemetery.
 Survivors felt much safer in larger cities: Most moved to Vilnius, while a few settled in Kaunas.

-Even when life started to normalize, the harsh restrictions of the Soviet regime made it impossible for them to create a formal association, a landsmanshaft like those that existed in the USA, South Africa, or Israel.
-Even preparing a list of surviving Keidaners – especially after the Stalin regime’s fierce antisemitic compaign of the late 1940s and early 1950s – could have been seen as an attempt to create an “anti-Soviet“political organization, with potentially serious consequences.
+Still, even when life started to normalize, the harsh restrictions of the Soviet regime made it impossible for them to create a formal association, a landsmanshaft like those that existed in the USA, South Africa, or Israel.
+Even preparing a list of surviving Keidaners – especially after the Stalin regime’s fierce antisemitic campaign of the late 1940s and early 1950s – could have been seen as an attempt to create an “anti-Soviet“political organization, with potentially serious consequences.
 For this reason, no list was ever compiled.
 The text you are reading represents the first attempt to correct this.

 In spite of the restrictions, Keidaners did manage to come together.
 They reunited mainly for annual commemorations at the mass graves in Kėdainiai and Babėnai, but also just to enjoy each other’s company.
 The photographs presented here capture some of those moments.
 Not all the survivors are pictured; some, during the chaos that followed liberation in 1944, managed to cross into Poland and eventually reach Palestine or the USA.
 Some, using the former Polish citizenship of their spouses (sometimes actual, sometimes forged) left in the Polish emigration wave of 1956-57.
 A few, after repeated applications to the authorities, were able to leave the USSR at the end of the 1960s.